kelpup/kelpup.github.io/Contact/contact.md

 ## Contact Information

 ### About Us
 Hello!
 Our names are Bridget, Jean, and Collin, computer science students at the University of Notre Dame.
-We are currently in an open source software development course, and are working on making our very own Linux Distrobution.
+We are currently in an open source software development course, and are working on making our very own Linux Distribution.
 Feel free to reach out to us with any questions about contributing to or using our software!

 ### Email